From the playground to the artist’s studio

 g.a.d.o.

 Artists Paloma Sanchez-Palencia and Lena Skrabs have been working together as artistic duo g.a.d.o. since 2016.
-They moved into the flying artist’s room at Schlüchtern Municipal School in the summer of 2022.
+They moved into the flying artist’s room at Stadtschule Schlüchtern at the beginning of the 2022/2023 school year and are now starting their second year there.

 Fabian Knöbl

-The designer and visual artist Fabian Knöbl deals with forms of expression using different media and disciplines and moved into the flying artist’s room at Gadernheim Education Centre in the 2022/2023 school year.
+The designer and visual artist Fabian Knöbl deals with forms of expression using different media and disciplines and has been in residence at the flying artist’s room at Mittelpunktschule Gadernheim since the 2022/2023 school year.

-In close collaboration with teachers across classes and subjects in the school, for three days a week the artists develop artistic approaches in order to open up new aesthetic perspectives on lesson content for the children and young people.
-In addition, the artists offer open studio situations for their collaborations with students.
+For three days a week, in close collaboration with teachers at the school and spanning classes and subjects, the artists develop artistic approaches to open up new aesthetic perspectives on curriculum content for children and young people.
+On top of this, the artists also provide open studio situations for their collaboration with students.